ryandoyle5401/Budgetr/Week 1 Status Update.md

 1. Getting android studio to run properly
 2. Unkown error pop's up on android studio

+### Progress - Robin
+1. Learned some kotlin
+2. Found two potential database language that we can use. (firebase , SQLite

+### Issues - Robin
+1. My andriod studio is running slow and is causing my mac to heat up

 ## Individual Goals for Next Week
 ### Ryan
 1. Finish up learning Kotlin